reutd/ABC-Reproducibility/README.md

-This repository holds scripts and results of a comparison made between ABC (a single cell sequencing data integration method) and the following integration methods: scgen, AutoClass, scanorama, combat, Seurat, scVI, scANVI, harmony, CLEAR and scDREAMER.
+This repository holds scripts and results of a comparison made between ABC (a single cell sequencing data integration method) and the following integration methods: scgen, AutoClass, scanorama, combat, Seurat, scVI, scANVI, Harmony, CLEAR and scDREAMER.

 ABC (Autoencoder-based Batch Correction) is a semi-supervised deep learning architecture for integrating single cell sequencing datasets.
 This method removes batch effects through a guided process of data compression